dreamsicle-io/create-wp-theme/README.md

 > **Note:** The SPDX license identifier is case sensitive.

-> **Note:** Some licenses ship with placeholders for things like company name, date, etc. Make sure inspect the license and fill these out once your theme is generated.
+> **Note:** Some licenses ship with placeholders for things like company name, date, etc. Make sure to inspect the `LICENSE` file and fill these out once your theme is generated.

 ## Help